gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy crossed her arms.
 "No, you don't."

-"Good.
-Now,
+"Good."
+The doctor straightened and gestured toward the door.
+"I have work to do,
-I'm sure your foster mother must be wondering where you've gone."
+and I'm sure your foster mother must be wondering where you've gone."

 Aunt Naggie's door was closed.
 Iffy thought about knocking,
-but suspected that she would be interrupting if she did, so she went back to her room, kicked off her boots, dropped her coat on the floor,
+but suspected she might be interrupting something if she did, so she went back to her room, kicked off her boots, dropped her coat on the floor,